 - 1. Calmly discuss the issue with the teacher or staff member directly connected to your concern. - 2.
-Please do not discuss the matter with teachers or other staff members that are not directly involved in your child's situation. - 3.
+Please do not discuss your concern with other teachers or staff members that are not directly involved in your child's situation. - 3.
 Please listen respectfully and without judgment to what the teacher or staff member says regarding the situation, especially if it differs from what your child has told you.
+Children may change or omit important details.
 We want to help you and are eager to do so. - 4.
-If the issue is not resolved with the teacher, speak to Robin S. Brower, Dean of Students, Fiona Thomas, Principal, or Asgeir Ofstad, Vice Principal.
+If the issue is not resolved with the teacher, speak to Robin S. Brower, Dean of Students, or Asgeir Ofstad, Principal.